Davidhorn

 The guide is first presented at the The National Witness Interview Conference 2023, in London on Wednesday the 10th of May.

-The solutions offered in this guide emphasize the need for sensitivity, fairness, and evidence integrity throughout the investigative interview process.
+The solutions offered in this guide emphasise the need for sensitivity, fairness, and evidence integrity throughout the investigative interview process.
 By adhering to these best practices, law enforcement agencies can ensure that the rights and well-being of children and vulnerable witnesses are safeguarded, all while collecting the vital information needed to support the judicial process.

 Download eBook